iankorf/MCB185-2023/Unit0/README.md

 Private and back.
 Most of my repos are public because I believe in openly sharing (but hands off my sandwich).

 Now let's go make a repo.
 Go to the GitHub website and click on the green "New" button to create a new repo.
 Name this "homework" because this is where you'll be submitting your homework.
-Make it public.
+Make it **public**.
 Does this mean that students can see each others' homework?
 Yes.
+You're actually encouraged to work with other students in this class.
 Click the boxes to initialize with a README, add a .gitignore and add a license.
 Scroll through the .gitignore options until you get to "Python".
 Choose whichever license you like.
 I generally use MIT.
 Click the "Create Repository" and you will be transported to your new mostly empty repo.

 ### Personal Access Token ###